HDFC Bank Q4 net up 23 pc to Rs 10,055 cr on loan growth, lower provisions

 "This, and other investments made during the year, will position the bank to capitalise on the growth opportunity," it added.

-On the asset quality front, the bank said the gross non-performing assets (NPAs) were at 1.17 per cent of the gross advances as on March 31, 2022, compared to 1.26 per cent earlier.
+On the asset quality front, the bank said the gross non-performing assets (NPAs) were at 1.17% of the gross advances as on March 31, 2022, compared to 1.26% earlier.

 Provisions and contingencies for the quarter ended March 2022 were at Rs 3,312.40 crore (consisting of specific loan loss provisions of Rs 1,778.20 crore and general and other provisions of Rs 1,534.20 crore).
 Total provisions were at Rs 4,693.70 crore in the year-ago quarter.